-Transparency in the disclosure of financial information is a crucial factor that influences the cost of capital.
+Transparency in the disclosure of financial information is a crucial factor influencing the cost of capital.
 When there is less transparency in information disclosure, the liquidity of stocks in the market decreases.
-As a result, the cost of capital increases due to higher transaction costs or reduced demand for firm securities (Tran, 2022; Johnstone, 2016, and Bashiri Manesh et al., 2016).
+As a result, the cost of capital increases due to higher transaction costs or reduced demand for firm securities (Tran, 2022; Johnstone, 2016; Bashirimanesh et al., 2016).

-The level of information disclosure in companies can be influenced by the characteristics of audit quality (Movahedi et al., 2019).
-Lee et al. (2006) propose that the quality of financial statement information is a result of the combined efforts of management and the audit process.
+The characteristics of audit quality can influence the level of information disclosure in companies (Movahedi et al., 2019).
+Lee et al. (2006) propose that the quality of financial statement information results from the combined efforts of management and the audit process.
 Thus, the content of the annual report is not solely audited by auditors but also influenced by them.
-Therefore, it is expected that in situations where managers provide inadequate information, shareholders will seek greater assurance through higher-quality audits and more rigorous scrutiny of financial statements.
+Therefore, when managers provide inadequate information, shareholders are expected to seek greater assurance through higherquality audits and more rigorous scrutiny of financial statements.

-Game theory, as a branch of applied mathematics, employs mathematical models to analyze cooperation and competition among rational and intelligent entities.
+As a branch of applied mathematics, game theory employs mathematical models to analyze cooperation and competition among rational and intelligent entities.
 It aims to capture the mathematical behavior that governs strategic situations, particularly those involving conflicts of interest.
 Such situations arise when an individual's success depends on the strategies chosen by others.
 The ultimate objective of game theory is to identify the optimal strategy for the players involved.

-2-1.
-Signaling Games
+2.1 Signaling Games

 Signaling games are dynamic games that involve incomplete information and two players.
 In these games, one player possesses more information than the other, making it crucial for the less informed player to gain additional information.
 The player with superior information, known as the sender, aims to convey information to the opposing player through messages and signals, influencing their actions in line with the sender's interests.
 On the other hand, the less informed player, referred to as the receiver, must consider all possible states the sender can be in, along with the probabilities associated with each state.
 The receiver considers the possible states of the sender through the environment, which represents the set of possible states of the sender.
-Moreover, the receiver determines their own set of actions based on the information received.
+Moreover, the receiver determines their actions based on the information received.
 Once the environment is established, the sender becomes aware of their exact state, known as the current or real state.
-The sender then takes action, which ultimately determines the outcome of the game for both players.
+The sender then takes action, ultimately determining the game's outcome for both players.

-One can view the exchange between the sender and receiver as a dynamic game, allowing for the analysis of their interaction and the determination of optimal actions and signals to be sent.
+One can view the exchange between the sender and receiver as a dynamic game, allowing for analyzing their interaction and determining optimal actions and signals to be sent.
 This analysis enables a deeper understanding of the strategic dynamics at play and aids in identifying the most advantageous course of action for both players (Abdeli, 2013).

-2-2.
-How to Show the Signaling Games?
+2.2 How to Show the Signaling Games?

-Signaling games are dynamic games with incomplete information, involving two players: the sender (S) and the receiver (R).
+Signaling games are dynamic games with incomplete information involving two players: the sender (S) and the receiver (R).
 The timing of the signaling game unfolds as follows:

-1. The environment determines the type or state (t_i) of the sender.
+The environment determines the type or state (t_i) of the sender.
 The sender can assume different states, denoted as T_S , where $T_S = \{t_1, ..., t_i\}$, and t_i belongs to T_S .
 However, the environment only reveals one set from T_S , specifically t_i , to the sender.
 Thus, the sender becomes aware of their actual type.
 Before the revelation of t_i , each member of T_S has a probability of occurrence, which we refer to as the probability distribution of T_S .
-This distribution can be characterized by the following properties:
+The following properties can characterize this distribution: